Nmoiroux/REACT_TLGH/README.md

 ---
 ##  Data and Analysis Repository

-This repository contains the data and analyses scripts for a Randomized Controlled Trial evaluating Indoor Residual Spraying (IRS) or Behavioral Change Communication in combination to Long-Lasting Insecticidal Nets (LLIN) in Burkina Faso (BF) and Côte d'Ivoire (CI).
+This repository contains the protocol, the data and analyses scripts for a Randomized Controlled Trial evaluating Indoor Residual Spraying (IRS) or Behavioral Change Communication in combination to Long-Lasting Insecticidal Nets (LLIN) in Burkina Faso (BF) and Côte d'Ivoire (CI).

 Results of this RCT have been published in: Moiroux et al. Non-pyrethroid indoor residual spraying or intensive behavior change communication in combination with long-lasting insecticidal nets against malaria disease in West Africa: a pragmatic transnational cluster-randomized controlled trial.
 2025, The Lancet Global Health.